2 Parts

 Even though the information on this web page is provided by a qualified industry expert, it should not be considered as legal, tax, financial or investment advice.
 Since every individual’s situation is unique, a qualified professional should be consulted before making financial decisions.

-This article will thoroughly explain your options for selling your house when your septic system is not operational.
+This article will thoroughly explain your options for selling your house with septic system failure, with a non-compliant septic tank, or without a septic system at all.

-When we are done, you should have a good understanding on how to successfully deal with what can be a difficult situation.
+When we are done, you should have a good understanding of how to successfully deal with what can be a difficult situation.

 To see how to sell your home without having a working septic system, keep reading.